A Guide to Emergency Codes – Emergency Preparedness & Response in Health Care

-Depending on each facilities size and level of care, code designations may vary.
-Among Joint Commission-Certified hospitals, most codesmaintain industry-wide designations and similarity.
-However, it is important to check with your local facility administrator or nurse educator for code designations at the time of hiring, re-evaluation and continuing education.
+Depending on each facility’s size and level of care, code designations may vary.
+Among Joint Commission-certified hospitals, most codes maintain industry-wide designations and similarities.
+However, it is important to check with your local facility administrator or nurse educator for code designations at the time of hiring, re-evaluation, and continuing education.
 In the interim, you can use this guide as a refresher of common code designations and proper protocols for responding to emergencies in the health care facility.

 A Bit More About Emergency Codes

 Emergency codes help facility personnel understand how to effectively manage emergencies.
 Depending on the type of facility, emergency codes may be created by internal administrative officials or oversight agencies.

 For example, the Department of Aging and Disability Services (DADS) manages emergency code support among home and community support services agencies (HCSSAs) in Texas, like skilled nursing facilities and long-term rehabilitation facilities.
 In addition, the Centers for Medicare & Medicaid Services (CMS) provides additional direction for all provider types responding to emergencies, particularly those involving community-based or facility-based emergency communication.
 Training on such emergencies must be conducted at a minimum of every 12 months.

 Furthermore, health care facilities only have until November 15, 2017, to draft and finalize emergency preparedness administrative plans for responding to emergencies under new CMS protocols.
 Although the new requirements revolve around administrative protocols, it is important that health care professionals understand the primary emergency codes first.